Updated: Feb 22

 Step 3: Understand what information is provided in the AI and what is provided in the exam

 In addition to the exam requirements and mark schemes being in the same format every time, the AI is also in the same format every time (albeit a different business with different issues).

 By working through past Case Study exams, you will soon start to see that the AI always has the same exhibits with very similar types of information e.g. industry background, prior year accounts, key customers / suppliers, strategic goals and risks.
 Similarly, all the exams include the same exhibits with very similar types of information.

 Having completed the exam, it is important to mark it and reflect on what information came from the AI and what came from the exam exhibits.
 You will soon start to see that the majority of mark scoring points come from the exam exhibits rather than the AI.
 You will also learn which types of information in the AI tend to be rewarded in the mark scheme and where in the mark scheme they are rewarded, i.e. which box.

 Step 4: Learn the Case Study exam technique which ensures that you hit all the boxes on the mark scheme

-Given the practical nature of exam technique, it is not possible to explain this in text so below you will find a tutorial showing you exactly how to ace Requirement 1 and get a prize-winning mark.
+Given the practical nature of exam technique, it is not possible to explain this in text so you can watch a free class here which teaches you exactly how to ace Requirement 1 and get a prize-winning mark.

 Step 5: Practice mock exams to master your exam technique

 By this stage in your ACA journey, you will already know that question practice is key to success.
 Having learnt the prize-winning technique, you then need to practice mock exams on your case study business under exam conditions so that you master the technique and sign off your ACA in style!